brycemcd/brycemcd.github.io/_posts/2015-09-19-after-an-evening-with-hadley.md

 readable than its purely functional counterpart.

-As data programmers become more prominent and as our R code is written with the same discipline as python or java, I imagine we'll fall back to the habits of great programmers.
+As data programmers become more prominent and as our R code is written with the same discipline as python or java, I imagine we'll emulate the habits of great programmers.
 Pipes have been around forever and a natural tool to anyone familiar with the command line.
 Small utility scripts have been baked into the \*nix operating systems and work really